fcr3/aeolux/README.md

 ### <a name="Dockerized-Installation"></a>Dockerized Installation

 This subsection introduces some links that you can follow to install the necessary prerequisites.
 As stated previously, the requirement of Docker is recommended, so please follow this [link](https://docs.docker.com/get-docker/) to install Docker on your local machine.
+Additionally, please follow this [link](https://docs.docker.com/compose/install/) to install Docker Compose on your local machine.
+Docker provides a kernel level abstraction to contain individual applications, while Docker Compose spins up multiple containers to work with each other.

 ### <a name="Manual-Installation"></a>Manual Installation